 The titles of the chapters (from Introduction to the Conclusion) shall be short and clear, and numerated properly with Arabic single-digit numbers (1., 2., 3., …).
 The chapters may contain sub-chapters that shall be numerated with two-digit i.e. three-digit numbers (e.g. 1; 1.1; 2.; 2.1; 2.1.1 etc.), but not more than that.

 Tables and figures shall be numerated, with a caption, and source of data.
 Table name is to be written above the table, while figure name is to be written under the figure.
 They shall be numerated continuously by Arabic numbers Graphics and images in the text should be displayed in jpg format.
 The paper shall satisfy all the technical propositions indicated in these instructions.
+The authors must have the right and license to use all tables, figures and other materials included in the paper.

 STYLE AND TEXT ORGANIZATION